MrDrummondTeaches/MrDrummondTeaches.github.io/README.md

     <header>
         <h1>Interactive Simulations</h1>
-        <p>A collection of web-based physics, mathematical, and algorithmic models.</p>
+        <p>A work in progress that will hopefully include a series of simulations useful in Middle and High school across a range of curricula.</p>
     </header>

     <div class="container">